k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/18_batch_monitor.md

-# **Fabric Batch Monitoring Window**
+# **Fabric Batch Process Monitoring**

 ## **Overview**

 The batch monitoring window has been added to Fabric V6.5.3.

-It has been designed to enable the user to monitor the execution and get a detailed information of a given batch process.
-In addition it enable the user to edit the maximum number of workers and stop a running batch process or resume a paused batch execution.
-It delivers real-time and historical insights such as the performance or the success/failure rates of the processes per node, per entity or per status basis.
+It has been designed to enable users to monitor the execution and obtain detailed information about a given batch process.
+Additionally, it allows users to edit the maximum number of workers and stop or resume a running batch process.
+It delivers real-time and historical insights, such as the performance or success/failure rates of processes per node, entity, or status basis.

 ## **Batches Window**
-This window displays the list of batch processes in Fabric based on the filter criteria.
-In addition it enables to start a new batch process to sync entities to a selected LU.
+This window displays a list of batch processes in Fabric, filtered according to the specified criteria.
+In addition, it enables the start of a new batch process to sync entities to a selected LU.

 ![image](images/26_jobs_and_batch_services_batchMonitor2.PNG)

 To open the batch list window, navigate to **Admin > Processes > Batch** to open the batch process.

-Note that if the batch status is **GENERATE_IID_LIST**, i.e. the batch process is still generating the entity list,  the Completion column displays a spinner, since the total number of entities is unknown at this stage and the completion percentage cannot be calculated till the the entity list is generated:
+Note that if the batch status is **GENERATE_IID_LIST**, i.e., the batch process is still generating the entity list,  the Completion column displays a spinner, since the total number of entities is unknown at this stage and the completion percentage cannot be calculated until the entity list is generated: